 This information is provided to assist land developers and consulting engineers with an understanding of the process for delivering infrastructure to a new land development.

-Our Multi-staged development works manual and Developers’ manual provide a comprehensive, step-by-step guide for designing, constructing and handing over infrastructure assets for a land development.
+Our Developers’ manual provides a comprehensive, step-by-step guide for designing, constructing and handing over infrastructure assets for a land development.

 You will need to follow these steps when developing land.